chrishg23-jpg/HES-benchmark/EmergentParticles/EmergentParticles.md

 Summary

-Act VIII demonstrates a complete and stable migration cycle.
+This simulation demonstrates a complete and stable migration cycle.
 Drifter’s trajectory reliably triggers memory imprinting (Echo1, Echo2), regulator compression, and the emergence of Echoborn.
 The system retains memory entities post-motion, indicating a robust encoding mechanism.